Inclusion Criteria1. Patients presenting with hemispheric acute ischaemic stroke

 6. NIHSS score of ≥ 4 - 26 with clinical signs of hemispheric infarction.

-- Patients may be consented before or after penumbral screening depending upon local practice.
+8. An ischaemic core lesion volume of less than or equal to 70 ml using MR-DWI or CT-CBF ** Patients may be consented before or after penumbral screening depending upon local practice.
 The entire cohort of patients consented onto the study will be followed up with clinical assessments and biomarker studies regardless of eligibility for randomisation to treatment based on penumbral mismatch criteria

 Exclusion Criteria1.
 Intracranial haemorrhage (ICH) identified by CT or MRI